-Court gives narrow interpretation to deemed consent and piercing the corporate veil
+Court of Appeal gives narrow interpretation to deemed consent and piercing the corporate veil - .PDF file.

 In Antonio Gramsci Shipping Corp & Ors v Aivars Lembergs EWCA Civ 730, the Court of Appeal held that the controller of a shell company that had entered into a contract containing a jurisdiction clause was not deemed to have consented to submit to that jurisdiction himself.

 The court also followed the recent rulings in VTB Capital and Prest v Petrodel to the effect that the fact that a party used a company it controlled as a façade would not automatically justify piercing the corporate veil.
 The veil is pierced only when the controller is ‘under an existing legal obligation… which he deliberately evades’.